willfindlay/honors-thesis/thesis/thesis.md

 For their love and tremendous support of my education, I would like to thank my parents, Mark and Terri-Lyn.
 Without them, I am certain that none of this would have been possible.
-I would additionally like to thank my mother for suffering through the first draft of this proposal, and finding the many errors that come with writing a paper this large in Vim with no grammar checker.
+I would additionally like to thank my mother for suffering through the first draft of this thesis, and finding the many errors that come with writing a paper this large in Vim with no grammar checker.

 Finally, I want to thank my dear friend, Amanda, for all the support she has provided me throughout